 I never really understood or had any idea what photography was about when I was in school but art and the creative processes were some of the few subjects where I felt free.

-On leaving school I decided to pursue the study of graphic design in art college and within the first few weeks of this course I was told that photography would become part of my daily life as a designer and also part of the study programme.
+On leaving school I decided to pursue the study of graphic design in art college and within the first few weeks of this course I was told that photography would become part of my daily life as a designer and also part of the study program.
 It was on that day that I first headed out with a camera and first entered a darkroom.

 I think as a sixteen year old, the sense of power and freedom I experienced to go out and photograph what was important to me, what meant something to me, and later present this as a finished print was something that changed me as a person.
 My interest soon became an obsession and I read everything on photography that I could get my hands on from the college library and gazed at thousands of photographs by hundreds of photographers over those years during my studies.